A 10% increase in user retention can increase the value of a business by more than 30%.

 In the simplest sense, user retention is about keeping people coming back to your app.

 Marketing, advertising, and direct sales can bring users to your app.
-But a good product plus an effective user retention strategy?
+But a good product plus an effective customer retention plan?
 That’s what keeps users engaged, active, and profitable over the long term.

-The most common method of measuring retention is N Day Retention.
+The most common method to calculate user retention is N Day Retention.
 This measures how many users come back to an app on a given day.

 With mobile apps, the percentage of new users coming back on Day 0 and Day 1 (the first 48 hours after download) are the most important for getting users hooked on the app — and also where the steepest drop off occurs.